 Jazz Festival road closure - latest: No Road Closure

-The Marlborough Arts Association (MAA), the organisation that promotes the Marlborough Jazz Festival have rejected the temporary road closure order issued by Wiltshire County Council late yesterday.
+The original request - same area but different timing - from 10am rather than 5pm as issued by WCCThe Marlborough Arts Association (MAA), the organisation that promotes the Marlborough Jazz Festival have rejected the temporary road closure order issued by Wiltshire County Council late yesterday.
 Nick Fogg, on behalf of the MAA has issued the following release - the e-mail sent to Councillor John Thomson, Deputy Leader of Wilts County Council, explaining the reasons behind the rejection:

 Subject: RE: Proposed temporary closure of: New Road, High Street (Part), Kingsbury Street (Part) and The Parade (Part), Marlborough - Marlborough International Jazz Festival, Saturday 16th July 2016

 Marlborough Arts Association (MAA) has made it absolutely clear that since it was required to produce a report on measures it intended to take to ensure public safety prior to this proposed road closure (which it has never requested or even been consulted upon) and that this was clearly a condition of any granting of the unrequested closures, it was unable to accept this condition.
 This was not only because this closure had never been requested, but, more importantly, because a risk assessment conducted by the internationally reputable Health and Safety Support Team of NFU Mutual had concluded that a failure by Wiltshire Council to grant the closures that MAA had originally requested would constitute a risk to public safety in the highest category.
 This MAA considered it had neither the authority or the expertise to do, an opinion considerably enhanced by the risk assessment and also by police advice on public record over many years.